Just Moved to Texas? Let Us Help You Get Your State License

 4. Wait for Your Texas Driver’s License in the Mail

 When all is said and done, you will receive a temporary driver’s license from the DPS.
-This is a paper that will serve as your official driver’s license until your new one comes in the mail.
-It does not serve as a form of identification, because it is just a license to drive.
-Plan on using your passport or another form of legal ID for the meantime.
+This paper will serve as your official driver’s license until your new one comes in the mail.
+It does not serve as a form of identification because it is just a driving license.
+Plan on using your passport or another form of legal ID in the meantime.

 With the above tips, you should have no problem integrating as a fellow Texan on the road.
 Welcome to the Lone Star State!
 We hope Texas treats you well, but if you find yourself in need of a defensive driving class to get your driver's license back, ours offers the fastest completion certificate in the entire state.